StockSharp/doc/en/topics/Designer_Hedging.md

 ![Designer Hedging 00](../images/Designer_Hedging_00.png)

-The cube is used to protect the position on option strategies.
+The cube is used to hedging the position on options.

 ### Incoming sockets

 Incoming sockets

+- **Model** – the calculation model (for example, Black-Scholes).
 - **Instrument** – the instrument, the underlying asset.
 - **Volume** \- the numerical value of the volume.
 - **Position by underlying asset** – the position by the underlying asset.